 by Senior Portfolio Manager Colleen Meehan

-- March brought some relief to yield starved investors as the Securities Industry and Financial Markets Association (SIFMA) index continues to increase steadily beginning the year at 0.01% and reaching the current level of 0.63% (as of 10/26/16).
-The SIFMA index is a weekly high grade market index comprised of 7 day tax-exempt variable rate demand notes produced by Municipal Market Data Group average year to date 2016 is 0.17% vs 0.05% average for 2015.
+- The Securities Industry and Financial Markets Association (SIFMA) index continues to increase steadily beginning the year at 0.01% and reaching the current level of 0.63% (as of 10/26/16).
+The SIFMA index is a weekly high grade market index comprised of seven-day tax-exempt variable rate demand notes produced by Municipal Market Data Group.
+The 2016 year-to-date average is 0.21% vs. a 0.05% average for 2015.
 We expect these levels to remain attractive compared to similar taxable investments as we head towards year-end.

 - Careful and well-researched credit selection remains key.
 Many state general obligation bonds, essential service revenue bonds issued by water, sewer and electric enterprises, certain local credits with strong financial positions and stable tax bases, and various health care and education issuers should remain stable credits.

 - Overall, municipal credit now appears to have stabilized following years of slow improvement.
 This is particularly evident at the state government level, as rainy day emergency funds have been replenished to pre-recession levels, providing a cushion against future economic downturns.
 The degree of recovery by region, however, remains varied.
 Isolated credit concerns still persist, such as the State of New Jersey and the State of Illinois, as pension funding and retiree health care benefits remain challenges.
 The financing of large-scale infrastructure needs is also a crucial issue for all states.
 The State of Illinois, in fact, has suffered multiple downgrades of its general obligation bond ratings.

 - The City of Chicago and the Chicago public school system are also high-profile credit concerns for the municipal market and the response of the State of Michigan to the Flint water crisis merits monitoring, as this issue may confront other municipal water-supply systems.